hanhuang-tech/dotnet_console/README.md

 - 5 modes of arithmetic operations (Addition, Subtraction, Multiplication, Division, Modulus)
 - Error handling: User prompt on invalid inputs
 - Option to run application again if required

-**To use**
-Git clone this project to your folder
-Open Visual Studio IDE run SimpleCalc.sln
-Ctrl-F5(Start without Debugging)

 ## TempDiff
 Command-line application that can run on .NET